Michael Scott Roberts, 40, was found dead in his Texarkana, Ark., home July 2, 2015, by family members who were concerned by unanswered phone calls.

 The murder remains unsolved.

-“We grieve with the Roberts family and hope that the one lead needed to solve this case happens soon,” said Texarkana, Ark., Police Department spokeswoman Kristi Bennett in a news release Friday.
+“We grieve with the Roberts family and hope that the one lead needed to solve this case happens soon,” Texarkana, Ark., Police Department spokeswoman Kristi Bennett told TXK Today in a news release two years ago.
 “We know that someone knows something, and however insignificant that person may feel the information is, we implore you to come forward and share it with us.”

 Bennett said the department is leaving no stone unturned.